Marine Life Protection Act: Overview

 Unlike terrestrial conservation, marine conservation often lacks a systematic approach to conserving biodiversity.
 Little gap analysis has been performed on the marine environment, and there is a lack of knowledge into what is protected, what needs to be protected, and where the protection needs to occur.
 Over the last century there has been a rapid increase in the loss of marine biodiversity and habitat degradation.
 About 70%-80% of California's population lives within one hour of the coast and the ocean provides resources to local, state, and national interests.
 As a result, species and habitat loss have become a major issue.
 Over 90% of California's coastal wetlands have been lost, coastal waters have become contaminated with a variety of urban and agricultural toxins, and a large number of targeted species have declined in the last 10–20 years.
-Over the last two decades, California fish catches have decreased by over 50%.
+Over the last twenty years California fish catches have decreased by over 50%.
 These impacts have decreased the health and value of California's coastal ocean and imply a need for a more systematic approach to marine conservation.
 Although there is no single solution to conserving the marine environment, MPAs are a potentially valuable tool for marine conservation when designed and managed effectively.
 A well-designed and managed network of MPAs helps to prevent degradation, fosters marine biodiversity, and may maintain a more sustainable fishing industry.
 The MLPA helps to promote a shift from single-species management to an ecosystem-based management and is a systematic approach to marine conservation.